mailru/easyjson/README.md

 * `-build_tags` will add the specified build tags to generated Go sources.

+## Structure json tag options

+Besides standart json tag options like 'omitempty' the following are supported:

+* 'nocopy' - disables allocation and copying of string values, making them refer to original json buffer memory.
+This works great for short lived objects which are not hold in memory after decoding and immediate usage.
+  Note if string requires unescaping it will be processed as normally.
+* 'intern' - string "interning" (deduplication) to save memory when the very same string dictionory values are often met all over the structure.
+  See below for more details.

 ## Generated Marshaler/Unmarshaler Funcs

 For Go struct types, easyjson generates the funcs `MarshalEasyJSON` /